-The 4 psychological phases you'll go through on a long break from work
+The psychological phases you'll go through on a sabbatical

-How do I make the most of my time off?
+How do I make the most of my sabbatical?
 This question has been coming up a lot lately.

-There are some distinct psychological phases that we go through when we've got a chance to take a long break from work - whether that is going on sabbatical leave, being on furlough, or just taking a time out.
+There are some distinct psychological phases that we go through when we take an extended break from work to recharge - a sabbatical.
 Understanding these phases will help you navigate your time off and help you make the most of it.

-I've taken 10 sabbaticals - from 1 month to a year each time.
+I've taken 10 sabbaticals - from one month to a year each time.
 I learned this process the hard way.
-By doing it wrong, messily, sub optimally.
+By doing it wrong, messily, sub-optimally.
 Slowly along the way I learnt the emotional and mental phases I was going through when I was taking an extended break from work.
 This has been echoed by the stories of my clients and other people I talk to about their sabbatical experiences.
-What's interesting is that I've also stumbled across research from the fields of psychology and neuroscience that also support my personal experiences.
+It's also supported by research from the fields of psychology and neuroscience giving us deeper insight into what helps us recharge and the process of transition.

+Phase two starts on the first day of your break.
 This first phase is all about decompressing and letting go of all of the built up stress and tension that you've been holding in your body and your mind.
 It can take quite some time for us to let go of our normal everyday life patterns and move into the mode of just being.
-It’s about shedding the identities that give us status in our normal lives – the job title, the membership status, the posessions we own - so that we can get back to the core of who we are.
+It’s about shedding the identities that give us status in our normal lives – the job title, the membership status, the possessions we own - so that we can get back to the core of who we are.
 I always call this the process of getting back my “mojo”.
 Getting back to the real me without the judgement or labels of the world.

 It’s also about slowing down finding a new pace of life.
 What’s happening in your brain during this phase is the slowing down of our beta brain waves from fast mental activity to a more relaxed state.
 In everyday life our brains are in the fast beta frequency most of the time but this takes an incredible amount of energy and can lead to anxiety and stress.
 Our brains need to decompress as well.